[Oga Peninsula, Akita Prefecture] Full of Viewpoints. Oga Peninsula, a Magnificent Park Created by the Earth

 The Oga Peninsula was born 20,000 years ago, but was an island 6,000 years ago

-Oga Peninsula .
-Protruding into the Sea of Japan, the peninsula emerged above ground approximately 20,000 years ago.
-This was during the Ice Age.
-The Oga Peninsula, which was underwater, became land due to a drop in sea level caused by increased ice cover in the Northern Hemisphere and Antarctica.
-However, as the Ice Age ended and global warming progressed, sea levels rose, and around 6,000 years ago, most of the peninsula sank back into the sea, leaving only an island offshore.
-This is why it became Oga Island, not the Oga Peninsula.
-6,000 years ago corresponds to the late Jomon period in Japanese history, and this was the time when the Earth's temperature was at its warmest, with sea levels said to have been 2-3 meters higher than they are today.
+The Oga Peninsula.
+This peninsula, jutting out into the Sea of Japan, emerged from the land approximately 20,000 years ago.
+It was during the Ice Age.
+The Oga Peninsula, which was once at the bottom of the sea, became land due to the drop in sea level caused by the increase in ice in the Northern Hemisphere and Antarctica.
+However, as the Ice Age ended and global warming progressed, sea levels rose, and about 6,000 years ago, most of the peninsula sank back into the sea, leaving behind an island offshore.
+This island became Oga Island, not the Oga Peninsula.
+6,000 years ago corresponds to the late Jomon period in Japanese history, and it is said that this was the warmest time of the world, with sea levels 2 to 3 meters higher than they are today.

 2,000 years ago, sand filled the strait and it became a peninsula again